uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/further-education-teacher-training.md

 | Special educational needs and disabilities (SEND)| £15,000 |
 | English                       | £12,000 |

-You can find more information in the <a href='https://www.gov.uk/government/publications/fe-funding-initial-teacher-education-ite-2021-to-2022'>FE funding bursary manual</a>.

 ### Grants

 Grants of £18,200 are available for FE teacher training in: